 Crossword – Tuesday 21 May 2019

-Are you ready to try our weekly crossword from The I newspaper?
-We’ve added one or two clues to help you.
+Are you ready to try our weekly crossword puzzle from The I newspaper?
+There are one or two clues to help you.

 17 Down – ‘Stare angrily’